ma-ha/lowcode-data-app/README.md

 ## State Model

-State model can be added or customized to your needs.
+State models can be added or customized to your needs.

 ![sceenshot](doc/locode-statemodel-admin.png)

 The start stateId is `null`.
-Currently only the first action is used for `null`.

 ## Persistence